 Hongkong and Shanghai Bank (HSBC) Headquarters

 Yet 30 years on, Hong Kong has evolved.
-Colourful, bright and dynamic, the city is thriving and with its restrained take on lighting and distinctly non-distinctive façade lighting, the HSBC skyscraper was being outshone as the sun set.
+Colorful, bright, and dynamic, the city is thriving, and with its restrained take on lighting and distinctly non-distinctive façade lighting, the HSBC skyscraper was being outshone as the sunset.

 In 2003, the building’s nocturnal reinvention began.
 The skyscraper became part of Laservision’s lighting project ‘A Symphony of Lights’, a 14-minute nightly light show.